rDunn28/OTCA-study-guide/README.md

 preparing for the exam.
 The content is structured to cover all the key topics outlined in the [OpenTelemetry Certified Associate exam syllabus](https://www.cncf.io/training/certification/otca/).

-The study guide is built using [VitePress](https://vitepress.dev/), a static site site generator powered by Vite.
-VitePress is designed for writing documentation and is optimized for performance, making it a great choice for creating a study guide like this one.
+The study guide is built using [VitePress](https://vitepress.dev/), with the [carbon-starter theme](https://carbon.breno.tech/), which provides a clean and modern interface for reading the documentation.

 View the site here: [OpenTelemetry Certified Associate Study Guide](https://rdunn28.github.io/OTCA-study-guide/)